 Just as darkness prompts the production of melatonin, exposure to light suppresses it.
 That works out perfectly in the morning, as exposure to sunlight can help you feel more awake as you start your day.
 But light exposure at night can be problematic, especially in the 90 minutes before bedtime.
 Using artificial lighting at night can trick your brain into thinking it’s still daytime.
 Even small amounts of light exposure will inhibit or delay natural melatonin release and make it much more difficult to fall asleep and stay asleep during the night.

 Good sleep hygiene — the upkeep of behaviors that influence the way you sleep — starts first thing in the morning and is essential for optimal melatonin production.
-Light is the strongest of all circadian cues, and being strategic about the timing of your light exposure can help you harness the power of your body’s natural melatonin production and set you up for better sleep and energy outcomes.
+As light can so easily influence how much melatonin your brain makes, getting it at the right times is key for better sleep and more energy the next day.

 If you manage to get your light exposure perfectly timed, but you’re still having persistent sleep problems, you may want to seek medical advice to address any possible sleep disorders or other underlying health problems.
 And if your doctor recommends melatonin as a sleep aid, be sure to do your homework to determine your best course of action.